Post-adiabatic self-force waveforms: slowly spinning primary and precessing secondary: Multiscale expansion for approximately equatorial orbits around a slowly spinning, slowly evolving primary

 where $k=\pm1$ modes only appear for the term $h^{2(\chi_\perp)}_{\mu\nu}$ in Eq.~\eqref{eq:h2tt}.
 We then have $\frac{\partial}{\partial\phi_p} \to -im$ and $\frac{\partial}{\partial\tilde\psi_s} \to -ik$ when acting on individual modes, implying Eq.~\eqref{nabla0} becomes

 with

 Because the precession phase only appears as a linear function of $\cos\tilde\psi_s$ and $\sin\tilde\psi_s$ in the metric (through second order), there are only three modes of precession ($k=0,\pm1$) in the spectrum of frequencies in Eq.~\eqref{eq:spectrum}.
-Inspecting Eq.~\eqref{eq:tt prec freq} and Eq.~\eqref{eq:tt prec freq split}, we find that there are no possible resonances between $\Omega$ and $\Omega_s$.\footnote{To see this, note that $1/u_0^{t}\rightarrow 1$ as $r_0 \rightarrow \infty$ and $1/u_0^{t}\rightarrow 0$ as $r_0 \rightarrow 3 m_1^{(0)}$ (and takes no integer values in between).
-Thus inspecting $\Omega_s^{(0)}$ (and arguing that $\Omega_s^{(1)}$ should remain small) reveals there are no possible resonances in the frequency modes $\omega_{m\pm1}=m \Omega \pm \Omega_s$ given $m$ takes integer values.} As a side remark, we also note that the spectrum of frequencies contain harmonics of frequencies that are too low to resonate with the primary's quasi-normal modes \cite{Cardoso:2021vjq, Yin:2024nyz}.
+Inspecting Eq.~\eqref{eq:tt prec freq} and Eq.~\eqref{eq:tt prec freq split}, we find that there are no possible resonances between $\Omega$ and $\Omega_s$,\footnote{To see this, note that $1/u_0^{t}\rightarrow 1$ as $r_0 \rightarrow \infty$ and $1/u_0^{t}\rightarrow 0$ as $r_0 \rightarrow 3 m_1^{(0)}$ (and takes no integer values in between).
+Thus inspecting $\Omega_s^{(0)}$ (and arguing that $\Omega_s^{(1)}$ should remain small) reveals there are no possible resonances in the frequency modes $\omega_{m\pm1}=m \Omega \pm \Omega_s$ given $m$ takes integer values.} justifying our treatment of the two phases $\phi_p$ and $\tilde\psi_s$ as independent.
+As a side remark, we also note that the spectrum of frequencies contain harmonics of frequencies that are too low to resonate with the primary's quasi-normal modes \cite{Cardoso:2021vjq, Yin:2024nyz}.

 Finally, we highlight that the metric perturbation only depends on $\phi$ and $\phi_p$ in the combination $(\phi-\phi_p)$; this implies that the mode number $m$ in Eq.~\eqref{two-time modes} is the same azimuthal mode number that appears in a (tensor) spherical harmonic expansion of the metric perturbation.